dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 Yet, absolute displacements are not enough to determine stresses.
 A solid may translate or rotate in space without development of any internal stresses required to equilibrate external actions (imagine a cookie "floating" in zero gravity within the  International Space Station [video example](https://www.youtube.com/watch?v=q5uV4fTV0Zo).

-Let's look at Figure \ref{fig:kinematics2D} in order to relate displacements to strains:
+Let's look at {numref}`fig:kinematics2D` in order to relate displacements to strains:

 1. A solid is stretched on its face 1 (perpendicular to $\underline{e}_1$) in direction 1 only.
 This type of deformation produces a change of volume of the solid and therefore contributes to volumetric strain.
 The resulting deformation or strain (change of length divided original length) is
 ```{math}